 Get rid of credit cards.
 This seems obvious, but let’s get honest – too many people still cling to a credit card or two.
 It can be tough to adjust to paying for things outright if you are stuck in the credit trap, but you can do it.
 You don’t have to close an account, but you can put the cards away and halt spending until you get credit lines paid down.
 This even goes for things like gas cards and store cards.
 It’s an easy way to lower your debt, by not charging anymore.

 Refinance your home.
-This is a huge and life changing choice, but it can be a wonderful way to get out of debt.
-If you have found yourself in a position where you are in debt, but are in good standing with your bank and mortgage holder, you may have enough equity in your home to refinance at a similar or lower rate, an give yourself funds to pay off a large portion of debt.
+This is a huge and life-changing choice, but it can be a wonderful way to get out of debt.
+If you have found yourself in a position where you are in debt but are in good standing with your bank and mortgage holder, you may have enough equity in your home to refinance at a similar or lower rate, and give yourself funds to pay off a large portion of the debt.

 Rent a room in your home.
-Having a tenant that pays you rent is an amazing way to put money directly toward your attempt to lower your debt.
+Having a tenant that pays rent is an amazing way to put money directly toward your attempt to lower your debt.
 If you have a basement that is finished, with very little work you can easily make a great apartment to rent to a single individual or even a small family.
 Renting a room to a college student is another great way to add some extra income to your budget.
+College students looking for rentals can be easily found, the student can do a quick search on Google of ‘rooms for rent in Boston‘ and they may find your rental and decide it is the perfect accommodation for them whilst they are getting their education.

 Get a second job or work a second job from home.
 This always comes up when it is time to lower your debt, but it is the tried and true method.
-When you need to get rid of debt, you realistically need to find more money to apply toward it.
+When you need to get rid of debt, you really need to find more money to apply toward it.
 Sometimes the only option is taking on a second job.
 A second job can be something you do one day a week, at home on weekends or even after work for an hour each day.
 Think about your talents and skills and put them to work for you.
 Babysitting on the weekends, becoming a personal trainer at your gym, or painting beautiful landscapes to sell at a local gallery are all excellent choices.
+A great job for your free time is Door Dash.
+You can deliver when you have time and earn up to $25 an hour!
+I’ve been doing this for less than a month now and it’s paying off big time.
+Sign up here and you can earn a bonus in the first 60 days!

 These ways to significantly lower your debt this year will create wonderful changes in your financial life for years to come.